Chrissy Metz Talks Being Plus On Prime-Time TV In

 "Right."

 So, it’s exciting to see, even from the first episode, that it isn't the entire conversation.
-Yet, the show isn’t wilfully shying away from it, either.
+Yet, the show isn’t willfully shying away from it, either.

 "Exactly.
 And I feel really lucky to have this platform on a network scale.
 I've had women and men reach out to me already like, 'Wow, I actually can see myself on television, and we're not just being made fun of continually.'